Republic of Ancona: Maritime relations and warehouses

-The fondachi (colonies with warehouses and accommodation buildings) of the Republic of Ancona were continuously active in Constantinople, Alexandria and other Eastern Mediterranean ports, while the sorting of goods imported by land (especially textiles and spices) fell to the merchants of Lucca and Florence.
+The fondachi (colonies with warehouses and accommodation buildings (Note: These were small gated enclaves within a city, often just a single street, where the laws of the city were administered by a governor appointed from home, and there would be a church under home jurisdiction and shops with Italian styles of food.)) of the Republic of Ancona were continuously active in Constantinople, Alexandria and other Eastern Mediterranean ports, while the sorting of goods imported by land (especially textiles and spices) fell to the merchants of Lucca and Florence.

-In Constantinople there was perhaps the most important fondaco, where the Anconitans had their own church, Saint Stephen; in 1261 they were granted the privilege of having a chapel in the St. Sophia.
-Other Anconitan fondachi were in Syria (in Laiazzo and Laodicea), in Romania (in Constanţa), in Egypt (in Alexandria), in Cyprus (in Famagusta), in Palestine (in San Giovanni d'Acri), in Greece (in Chios), in Asia Minor (in Trebizond).
-Moving to the west, Anconitan warehouses were present in the Adriatic in Ragusa and Segna, in Sicily in Syracuse and Messina, in Spain in Barcelona and Valencia, and in Africa in Tripoli.
+In Constantinople, there was perhaps the most important fondaco, where the Anconitans had their own church, Saint Stephen; in 1261, they were granted the privilege of having a chapel in the St. Sophia.
+Other Anconitan fondachi were in Syria (Laiazzo and Laodicea), Romania (Constanţa), Egypt (Alexandria), Cyprus (Famagusta), Palestine (San Giovanni d'Acri), Greece (Chios), and Asia Minor (Trebizond).
+Moving to the west, Anconitan warehouses were present in the Adriatic in Ragusa and Segna, in Sicily (Syracuse and Messina), Spain (Barcelona and Valencia), and Africa (Tripoli).